Brit milah: Postponement for health reasons

 Family circumcision set and trunk, c. eighteenth century.
 Wooden box covered in cow hide with silver implements: silver trays, clip, pointer, silver flask, spice vessel.

 The Talmud explicitly instructs that a boy must not be circumcised if he had two brothers who died due to complications arising from their circumcisions, and Maimonides says that this excluded paternal half-brothers.
 This may be due to a concern about hemophilia.

 An Israeli study found a high rate of urinary tract infections if the bandage is left on too long.

 If the child is born prematurely or has other serious medical problems, the brit milah will be postponed until the doctors and mohel deem the child strong enough for his foreskin to be surgically removed.

 Adult circumcision

-In recent years, the circumcision of adult Jews who were not circumcised as infants has become more common than previously thought.
+In the Soviet Union religious circumcision was banned; many Jews who emigrated, uncircumcised, from the Soviet Union chose to be circumcised as adults.
 In such cases, the brit milah will be done at the earliest date that can be arranged.
 The actual circumcision will be private, and other elements of the ceremony (e.g., the celebratory meal) may be modified to accommodate the desires of the one being circumcised.